Biography

 Where did you grow up?

-On the south side of Glasgow near Queen’s Park in a family where education for girls was thought as important as for boys.
-I only became aware this wasn’t the norm in the sixties when my English teacher at Queen’s Park Secondary School advocated teaching as the only sensible career for a woman- she would be home to make the tea and supervise kids’ school holidays.
-Luckily, he was balanced by my classics teacher, Miss J.C Muir, a Miss Jean Brodie, who continued to regularly meet ‘her gals’ for encouragement in Wendy’s Tearoom.
-Her dream that I should go to Oxford was partly responsible for my departure age 52 to Wolfson College for a Masters’ in Medical Anthropology.
+Near Queen’s Park on the southside of Glasgow.
+In our family education for girls was thought as important as for boys and I didn’t know this wasn’t the norm in the sixties when my English teacher at Queen’s Park Secondary School suggested teaching as the only sensible career for a woman- to be home to make hubbie’s tea and tend the kids in the summer holidays.
+Luckily, there was a wonderful classics teacher, Miss J.C Muir, our Miss Jean Brodie, who even regularly for years met ‘her gals’ who’d left school for encouragement in Wendy’s Tearoom.
+Her dream that I should go to Oxford was partly responsible for my age 52 Masters’ in Medical Anthropology at Wolfson College.
 You’re never too old!

-Age eight I wrote a medieval mystery, Bridget’s Key fully illustrated in pen and ink with a home-made cellophane wrapper to imitate a library book!
+Age eight I wrote a medieval mystery, Bridget’s Key – fully illustrated in pen and ink with cover in cellophane wrapper to imitate a library book!
 When my children were small, I tried writing children’s books but after one rejection, shelved them.

-I practically lived in Langside Library as a child.
-Unlike many, I don’t remember childhood as being all sunny days, but rainy ones curled up with a book!
-My umbrella-wielding granny once tackled a librarian accusing me of swopping books for the sake of it.
-‘Of course I’d read six books in a week and was entitled to take out ‘adult’ Compton Mackenzie!’
-My father introduced me to many stirring authors from Ernest Hemingway to Nigel Tranter, and to poetry; John Masefield’s sea poems and Coleridge were favourites.
-Now I read widely.
+As a child, I practically lived in Langside Library.
+My childhood memories are not of endless sunny days, but rainy ones curled up with a book.
+When I was told off for borrowing too many books in one week, my umbrella-wielding granny went to tackle the librarian.
+I’d read six books in a week and even badgered them to let me borrow ‘adult’ Compton Mackenzie!’
+My father introduced me to many stirring authors from Ernest Hemingway to Nigel Tranter.
+And to poetry.
+John Masefield’s sea poems and Coleridge were favourites.
+I still read widely.
 I also loved art, though the school insisted I took History instead.
-To compensate, my Dad arranged Saturday classes at Glasgow School of Art, where I studied drawing, painting and History of Dress and Design.
+To compensate, my Dad arranged Saturday classes at Glasgow School of Art, where I studied drawing, painting and History of Dress & Design.

 So, loving writing and art, why did you do medicine?